CodeChd/CodeChd/README.md

 * 🏫 BSIT GRADUATE OF SY 2022-2023.
 * 🌐 I'm excited to contribute to open-source projects and gain valuable experience.
-* 🥅 My goal for 2023 is to solidify my skills in full-stack development.
+* 🥅 2023 Pursuit: Embracing Challenges, Cultivating Growth, and Mastering My Craft.

 </div>